paynl/magento2-graphql/README.md

 # Installation

-On your server's command line, navigate to the installation directory of Magento2 and enter the following commands:
+On your server's command line, navigate to the installation directory of Magento and enter the following commands:

 ```
 composer require paynl/magento2-graphql